A key part of any successful eCommerce business lies in logistics management, and cosmetics are some of the most complex freight to handle.

 “The industry needs to fundamentally rethink how it does business and not just try to out-Amazon Amazon.
 All the retailers are struggling to figure out what to do against Amazon.
 There’s too much inventory from a cost and service point of view.
 It has to change”

 The solution to combating the growing complexity of cosmetics fulfillment lies in strong processes and using software that can track every shipment to fit with today’s high standards and expectations.
 It is no longer an excuse for a parcel to be missing or lost.
 By refining internal operations, the customer experience can improve, and retailers can reduce expenses due to overstocking or understocking, increase order accuracy, and reduce the risk of shrinkage across borders.
-An increase in visibility of parcels at every step of the journey will enable the easier identification of issues, in turn leading to better fulfilment and improved first-time delivery rates.
+An increase in visibility of parcels at every step of the journey will enable the easier identification of issues, in turn leading to better fulfillment and improved first-time delivery rates.

 Read more about global cosmetics eCommerce in our latest whitepaper, Selling Beauty.